google/skia/site/dev/sheriffing/index.md

 ### How to submit when the tree is closed

 * Submit manually using the "git cl land" with the --bypass-hooks flag.
-* Add "NOTREECHECKS=true" to your CL description and use the CQ as usual.
+* Add "No-Tree-Checks: true" to your CL description and use the CQ as usual.

 <a name="tree_closers"></a>